 Getting a copy of your driving record is easy, and it explains important information.
 Your driving record includes accidents and tickets.
-After obtaining your driving record, you could get more accurate car insurance quotes.
+After obtaining your driving record and seeing how many points you have, you could get more accurate car insurance quotes.

 Ready to get a copy of your driving record?
 Today, we’re explaining everything you need to know about obtaining a copy of your driving record.

 The easiest way to obtain a copy of your driving record is to go to the source: your state’s Department of Motor Vehicles (DMV) or the equivalent organization.